toniclecb/springbootregistration/readme.md

   - Change the method to find all registers to use pageable
   - Adding sorting on the find method
   - Create tests units for find all method
+  - Mocking methods, decreased the size of the test